 NATIONAL COIN WEEK

-The third week in April is National Coin Week.
-It celebrates a popular hobby: collecting coins, paper money, and other numismatic objects.
-For the millions of people who enjoy collecting coins and paper money, the fascination with numismatics is linked to culture, history, art, and science.
+The third week in April is National Coin Week, and it celebrates the popular hobby of collecting coins, paper money, and other numismatic objects.
+The fascination with numismatics is linked to culture, history, art, and science for millions of people who enjoy collecting coins and paper money.